open-contracting/cardinal-rs/README.md

 The indicator's value is the percentage difference.

-This indicator is skipped if:
+A contracting process is excluded if:

 - An award's status is pending or invalid.
 - The winning bid is not the lowest bid.
 (This indicator requires the award criteria to be price-only.)